garfix/nli-go/README.md

 ### Parser

-The parser is an Earley parser that turns an sequence of tokens into a set of relations.
-It also produces a parse tree, but that's just because it can.
-The parse tree is not used further down the pipeline.
+The parser is an Earley parser that turns an sequence of tokens into a parse tree with relation attachments.

 Earley parsers are efficient and allow for left-recursive grammars, which is really very comfortable.